joshfrench/keycutter/README.md

 Usage
 -----

-Upon installation, you'll have your existing rubygems key.
+Use the `gem keys` command to manage multiple API keys.
+Upon installation, keycutter will only know about your existing rubygems key:

     $ gem keys --list